Income Tax Act 2007

 Schedule 3: Payment of provisional tax and terminal tax, or

-"Paying tax on time: provisional and terminal tax dates"
+"Paying tax during and after the year: provisional and terminal tax explained"

 2Basic tax rates for PAYE income payments Empowered by ss RD 9–RD 11, RD 13, RD 17, YA 1